courtiol/courtiol/README.md

 I did this for myself, but perhaps it can be useful for others too (if only as an inspiration).

 ## R packages maintained by me released on [CRAN](https://cran.r-project.org)
+- [IsoriX](https://github.com/courtiol/IsoriX) & [IsoriX_project](https://github.com/courtiol/IsoriX_project): isoscape computation and inference of spatial origins using mixed models
 - [lay](https://github.com/courtiol/lay): a simple and efficient implementation of rowwise jobs
-- [IsoriX](https://github.com/courtiol/IsoriX) & [IsoriX_project](https://github.com/courtiol/IsoriX_project): isoscape computation and inference of spatial origins using mixed models
+- [timevarcorr](https://github.com/courtiol/timevarcorr): computes how the correlation between 2 time-series changes over time

 ## R packages maintained by me but not released on [CRAN](https://cran.r-project.org)
 - [coronaR](https://github.com/courtiol/coronaR) & [excess_mortality_COVID19](https://github.com/courtiol/excess_mortality_COVID19): workflow to monitor COVID progress (probably no longer working)